-The product of the ongoing assessment process is a series of SSP's that reflect the client's changing circumstances and tasks that move him toward selfsufficiency.
+The product of the ongoing assessment process is a series of SSP's that reflect the client's changing circumstances and tasks that move him toward self-sufficiency.
 Failure, without good cause, to keep appointments to initiate or continue the assessment process indicates a failure/refusal to cooperate or participate.
 When the first home visit is scheduled in writing, a second appointment need not be made before imposing a sanction, unless the applicant has good cause or contacts the Worker to reschedule the appointment.
 When the first home visit is unscheduled, a sanction may not be imposed for failure to be available.
 Instead, the Worker must schedule a second appointment in writing.
 Failure, without good cause, to keep the second appointment or reschedule it results in imposition of a sanction.

-The applicant may provide written notice of the appointment by including it on the initial PRC or by using any approved appointment forms.
+The Worker may provide written notice of the appointment by including it on the initial PRC or by using any approved appointment forms.
 The written notice may be given to him during the interview or may be mailed.
 If no record of the issuance of the notice will be shown in RAPIDS or on a signed PRC, the Worker must record that such a notice was issued and include the date/time of the appointment.
+When a letter is mailed scheduling the appointment the Worker must allow no less than 7 calendar days.
+This period begins the day following the date the letter is requested in RAPIDS or when a manual letter is sent.